AdrianFreemantle/the-trench/docs/PLAN.md

   - Internal Service (ClusterIP or internal LoadBalancer depending on tunnel setup)
 - Configure Ingress resource for a dummy app (e.g. simple echo service)

-3.4 TLS with Let’s Encrypt and DNS-01:
+3.4 TLS with Let's Encrypt and DNS-01:
 - Install cert-manager
 - Configure DNS-01 solver for Cloudflare:
   - Use Key Vault / CSI to store Cloudflare API token if needed
-- Create Ingress with TLS using Let’s Encrypt:
+- Create Ingress with TLS using Let's Encrypt:
   - Validate certificates issued successfully
   - Set Cloudflare to Full (Strict) mode